nyan222/roman_empire_zoomcamp/README.md

 ```bash
 crontab -e
 ```
-And then edit like in vim ( I for insert, Esc for return, :wq for save and quit)
+And then edit like in vim ( I for insert, Esc for return, :wq for save and quit).

 If you don't want problems with deleting parquets, you can use buffer, but then you'll get file_name.parquet as a directory and some ugly name inside.
-The code should look like this
+The code should look like this:
 ```python
 parquet_buffer = io.BytesIO()
 table = pa.Table.from_pandas(df)